Tunisian Ligue Professionnelle 1: Best finish in Arab competitions by club

 Tunisian clubs are the second most titled Arab clubs with 11 championships (after Saudi clubs who won 12 championships).
-Espérance de Tunis is the most titled Tunisian club in the Arab championships with 4 championships, followed by Club Sportif Sfaxien and Stade Tunisien with two championships each.
+Espérance de Tunis is the most titled Tunisian club in the Arab championships with 4 championships, followed by Club Sfaxien and Stade Tunisien with two championships each.

-Tunisian teams won the most prestigious Arab championships, Arab Club Champions Cup 7 times, 3 of which were for the Tunisian Espérance de Tunis, which has the record for the number of trophies in 1993, 2008–09 and 2017, two championships for the CS Sfaxien in the 2000 and 2003–04 editions, and one championship for Étoile Sportive du Sahel in 2018–19 and the same for Club Africain in 1997.
-As for the runners-up, the Tunisian teams took second place five times, twice for Espérance de Tunis in 1986 and 1995, twice also for Club Africain in 1988 and 2002, and Club Sportif Sfaxien in 2004–05.
+Tunisian teams won the most prestigious Arab championships, Arab Club Champions Cup 7 times, 3 of which were for the Tunisian Espérance de Tunis, which has the record for the number of trophies in 1993, 2008–09 and 2017, two championships for the Club Sfaxien in the 2000 and 2003–04 editions, and one championship for Étoile du Sahel in 2018–19 and the same for Club Africain in 1997.
+As for the runners-up, the Tunisian teams took second place five times, twice for Espérance de Tunis in 1986 and 1995, twice also for Club Africain in 1988 and 2002, and Club Sfaxien in 2004–05.

 Tunisian clubs have won the Arab Cup Winners' Cup three times.
 Stade Tunisien is the most titled Tunisian club in the championship with 2 titles in 1989 and 2001, followed by Club Africain, which won the championship only once in 1995.
-As for Étoile Sportive du Sahel, it was satisfied with the runner-up position in 1995 in the match that brought it together with Club Africain.
+As for Étoile du Sahel, it was satisfied with the runner-up position in 1995 in the match that brought it together with Club Africain.